 About

-I’m an Internal Medicine doctor at NYU Langone Health.
-I received my M.D. from the University of Rochester and my M.F.A. from the Columbia Writing Program where I was a McCrindle Fellow.
+I’m an Internal Medicine doctor based in New York.
+I received my M.D. from the University of Rochester and my M.F.A. from the Columbia Writing Program, where I was a McCrindle Fellow.

-I write about medicine and literature, focusing on the stories of marginalized patients and healthcare workers.
-My work has appeared in The Guardian, Literary Hub, Catapult, Ploughshares, Scientific American, and more.
+I write about medicine and literature, with a focus on the stories of marginalized patients and healthcare workers.
+My work has appeared in The Guardian, Literary Hub, Aeon, Scientific American, and more.
 Intima nominated my story “The Halo” for a Pushcart Prize in 2021.
 The Rumpus nominated my essay “How to Feed a Dying Body” for Best American Essays in 2025.

-In addition to essays, I’m working on my debut book, a coming-of-age novel about a man who can’t leave his home, set in Brooklyn's Eighth Avenue Chinatown.
+In addition to essays, I’m working on my debut book, a novel set in Brooklyn's Eighth Avenue Chinatown about a man who can’t leave his home after the death of a close friend.